-Kansas does not have a private school choice program.
+Kansas has one private school choice program (tax-credit scholarships).
 The state has a limited charter school law.
 Kansas enables public virtual schooling.
 Limited open enrollment exists, only for interdistrict public school choice.

 Laws and Regulations Governing Private Schools